How does Commonwealth Bank Foreign Exchange Rates Compare?

-If you already bank with CBA, you’ve probably already taken a look at the currency related products and services they have to offer such as – Travel Money (cash), Travel Cards, and International Money Transfers (IMT).
+If you already bank with CBA, you’ve probably already taken a look at the currency related products and services they have to offer such as – Travel Money (cash) and International Money Transfers (IMT).
 Below we explain these different options to help you choose which particular product/service would best suit your needs.
 Firstly, it’s important to understand that the exchange rate will depend on a few factors, namely:

 Below is an example of a Commonwealth Bank exchange rate table.

 Which Exchange Rate applies to you?